Jeansidharta/Chrome-Native-FileSystem-Music-Player/README.md

 # Web Music Player

+A live version of this project can be found [here](https://music-player.sidharta.xyz/).

+Please, make sure you match at least the first two pre-requisites described below before trying to use the project.

 ## Introduction

 This project is an experiment using the newest chrome Native FileSystem API.
 It is and API that allows for reading files and directories directly from the user's filesystem.
 This is a very new and unstable API, so anything written here is subject to change at any moment.
 It's currently most official docs can be found [here](https://wicg.github.io/native-file-system/#api-filesystemfilehandle), though they are also very volatile, and may change at any moment.